Vinicinhow/Data-Analysis-1/README.md

 I work in a retail company which has thousands of different customers...

-With the aim of increasing revenue and, consequently, the company's profit, the board wants to identify the ideal type of customer for its products and/or services, based on the customer's purchase history.
+With the aim of increasing revenue and, consequently, the company's profit, it wants to identify the ideal type of customer for its products and/or services, based on the customer's purchase history.

 For that, it made a job of classifying them with a grade from 1 to 100.
 But now, I'm in charge of discovering, based on those grades, what that profile would be.